cp3-ws1920/elastic_body_2d/README.md

 A module for the open source game engine [Godot](https://github.com/godotengine/godot) that adds a new Node, *ElasticBody2D*.
 Attached to a *Polygon2D* or *CollisionPolygon2D* it will triangulate the polygon and enable real-time elastic deformations of the shape using a finite element method.

+This was done as a student project for the course Computational Physics III at the FSU Jena in the winter term 19/20.

+It uses a [delaunay triangulator](https://github.com/cp3-ws1920/triangulator) and a [finite element solver](https://github.com/cp3-ws1920/fem_solver) submodule which I also wrote for my project.

 ## Installation of the module
 To get the source of Godot 3.2.1 stable and add the module, run